 Mile 43.2 – 51.1 Another very easy section.
 How can there be so many of them?
 Start by continuing eastbound on the Donut Hole Trail on a section known as Long Fork Trail up Log Road Hollow Run.
 Feel free to give it a few more names.
 By now you may have figured out a “Run” is not a command or a daily pleasure jog, it is a stream, usually through a steep, rocky hollow where your pace will not likely be anywhere near a run.
 You will then turn right and stay on top of the Allegheny Plateau for the next several miles.
 Except when you are not on the plateau and are down in one of our famous hollows.
 See, this section you may be running along just fine on top of a ridge when all of a sudden you find yourself down in a small little – hollow – or valley – or mini chasm – or kind of like the earth just drops out from under you.
 Now some of the bigger ones, like Abes Fork and Cougar Hollow, may have switchbacks but others may not, you just kind of crawl up out of the other side.
 Eventually you make it to Dry Run Aid Station – or not.
 By the way, at the bottom of Cougar Hollow, you leave the orange blazed Donut Hole Trail and stay on the yellow-blazed T Squared Trail.
 Still follow our orange flagging and other reflective markings and signs.
 SPECIAL NOTE: The State Forest personnel erected a fence across the trail at about the 43 mile mark.
 There are man gates on the trail to allow you to enter and leave this fenced area.
 They are made with steel rods and wire.
 Use caution, it is very easy to receive a cut or smash a finger as you handle it, but go straight through both of them and don’t let the Bigfoots out.

-Mile 63.8 – 69.1 Cross the footbridge over Slate Run and immediately begin one of the Black Forest Trail’s famous climbs.
-You will pass through 3 rock quarries and 2 vistas before reaching the top where you will be back on single track through the mountain laurel.
+Mile 63.1 – 68.3 Cross the footbridge over Slate Run and immediately begin one of the Black Forest Trail’s famous climbs.
+You will pass through 3 rock quarries and 2 vistas before reaching the top you will be back on single track through the mountain laurel.
 Eventually the Black Forest Trail will turn left, but you go straight onto the Algerine Trail, past the Algerines Gate to Aid Station 12.

-99.1 – 102.9 FINISH Cross the road and drop to your right to cross the stream, then follow Hacketts Fork upstream before climbing to Schoolhouse Hollow Road.
+98.12 – 102.0 FINISH Cross the road and drop to your right to cross the stream, then follow Hacketts Fork upstream before climbing to Schoolhouse Hollow Road.
 Could this really be the last climb?
 Except for the fact that most of our downs have a little up in them, it is the last real climb.
 Turn right at the first junction of Panther Run Trail to stay on the Mid State Trail.
 Meander out past Monument Rock and at the next junction of Panther Run, stay straight as the Mid State turns right.
 Nice vista at top of old quarry.
 Drop to your left off this vista and pay particular attention at the bottom of this short rock scramble.
 Rattlesnakes are nearly always seen just off the trail to your right.
 Don’t disturb them and they will leave you alone as well.
 The next mile is a gorgeous ridgeline descent with many rock outcroppings.
-You will finally drop steeply down to Little Pine Creek Road where you will jog right a few feet and into the parking lot for a grand finish right where you started from.
+You will finally drop steeply down to Little Pine Creek Road where you will jog down into the park and finish near the pavilion.
 Run fast across the line if you can.

 Congratulations!
 You have completed the Eastern States 100!